UKCloud/documentation/articles/azure/azs-how-create-spn-portal.md

     ![New client secret > Add](images/azs-browser-spn-new-secret-value.png)

+    > [!IMPORTANT]
+    > It is not possible to retrieve the secret value again after navigating away from this screen.
+Therefore, you should make sure you have taken a copy of it before moving on.

 ## Configure role-based access control for the SPN on Azure Stack Hub

 1. Log in to the UKCloud Azure Stack Hub portal.